andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 | Prime numbers: 2, 3, 5, 7, 11, …               | Irreducible polynomials: $x + 1$, $x^2 - 2$, $x^2 + x + 1$, … |
 | Integers modulo a prime number                 | Polynomials modulo an irreducible polynomial                  |

-Let's take a look at how arithmetic in polynomial fields work.
+Let's take a look at how arithmetic in polynomial fields works.
 Let's take, for example, the field of polynomials with integer coefficients modulo $x^3 + x + 1$, and try to compute the result of $(x^2 + 1)(x^2 + 2)$.
 If we expand the expression, we get: